nikettongare/super-notes/learning/database.md

 # Indexing
 - Indexing in a database is a technique used to improve the speed and efficiency of data retrieval operations.
 An index is a data structure that provides a fast way to look up records based on the values of one or more columns in a table.
 - Just like an index in a book helps you quickly find the page where a topic is discussed, a database index allows the database engine to quickly find rows in a table without scanning the entire table.

+## Clustered Index
+- A clustered index sorts and stores the data rows of the table based on the key values.
+- It defines the physical order of data in the table.
+There can be only one clustered index per table because the data rows themselves can be sorted in only one order.
+### Structure:
+- The data rows are stored in a B-tree structure with the leaf nodes containing the actual data pages.

+## Non-Clustered Index
+- A non-clustered index creates a separate structure to maintain the index and does not affect the order of the data rows in the table.
+- It contains pointers to the actual data rows.
+### Structure
+- The non-clustered index also uses a B-tree structure, but the leaf nodes contain pointers (row identifiers) to the actual data pages rather than the data itself.

 ## Primary Index
 - Automatically created when a primary key is defined.
 - Ensures that the values in the primary key column are unique and not null.